aaaYaaa2/Algorithm/CC/Arrays and Strings/Arrays_Strings.md

    for example: 1 2 1 --> 1 3 3 1, when we update from front, for 3 at index 1, we update to 3 but still needs the original 2

 2. [Merge Two Sorted Arrays](../../Sum/Array/mergesortedarray.js)

+   if starting from the front, it will have insert moving problem later

 3. [Replace whitespace with %20](replacespacewith%20.js)

 ----------------------